memoria-io/archived-reactive/README.md

 * Vavr + Reactor Functional utilities
 * Reactor Netty utility functions
-* Reactive CQRS and Eventsourcing utilities (alpha stage)
+* Reactive CQRS and Eventsourcing utilities (beta stage)
 * Reactive functional in-memory generic cruds (for tests, not for production)
 * Jackson Adapter (Json & Yaml) utilities
-* File reader utility
+* FileOps reader utility
+* ResourceFileOps utility
-* jconf is a module for reading yaml configuration files (depends on Jackson Adapter)
+* ConfigFileOps is a module for reading yaml configuration files (depends on Jackson Adapter)
     * Allows nesting of files using a marker e.g `include: sub_file.yaml` would replace this line with content of `sub_file.yaml`
     * Reading as a system property if not found as environment variable or else the default value if it was supplied:
         * `path: ${JAVA_HOME}`
         * `myVar: ${SOME_VAR:-defaultValue}`
-* reactive is up to date with the latest versions of JDK preview feature, currently `Java 15`.
+* reactive is up to date with the latest versions of JDK preview feature, currently `Java 17`.

 ## Usage